Guide

 What Catholics Should Know About AI

-AI can help with study, translation, organization, and ordinary work.
-It can also tempt us to outsource judgment, imitate authority, and mistake confident language for truth.
-Catholics should use it carefully, or not at all.
+AI can help with study, translation, and ordinary work.
+It can also tempt us to hand over our judgment, imitate sacred authority, and mistake confident language for truth.
+Use it as a tool, and keep a person before the machine.

 Technology must serve the human person and the common good.

 The tool is never the center.
 The person before God is.
-If AI weakens truth, responsibility, prayer, or love of neighbor, it is being used badly.
+When AI weakens truth, prayer, or love of neighbor, set it down.

 Red Lines